ml6team/fondant/README.md

 </li>
 <li>📖 🖼️ 🎞️ ♾️ Out of the box multimodal capabilities: text, images, video, etc.</li>
 <li>🐍 A simple Pandas based interface for creating custom components</li>
-<li>🏭 Scalable deployment for production environments.</li>
+<li>🏭 Production-ready, scalable deployment</li>
 <li>☁️ Integration with runners across different clouds (Vertex, Sagemaker, Kubeflow)</li>
 </ul>

 ## 🪤 Why Fondant?

-In the era of Foundation Models, preserving data control has become paramount.
-Yet, the construction of pipelines for extensive data processing remains a costly affair, particularly in the context of complex machine learning-based operations.
+In the age of Foundation Models, control over your data is key and building pipelines for large-scale data processing is costly, especially when they require advanced machine learning-based operations.
-Fondant's mission is to streamline this process by introducing reusable and interchangeable processing components, thus establishing easily composed pipelines as the new norm.
+This need not be the case, however, if processing components would be reusable and exchangeable and pipelines were easily composable.
+Realizing this is the main vision behind Fondant.

 <p align="right">(<a href="#top">back to top</a>)</p>